Last Updated on March 16, 2025

 Children have great potential for healing.
 The immature skeleton heals faster.
 Therefore a fracture in a younger child would heal in lesser time than that of an older child.
 The healing capacity or potential is maximum in the newborn and decreases as the child grows to reach an adult value.

 For example, an open fracture is an emergency and needs urgent attention, and often surgery.
-Most of the closed fractures can be treated.
+Most of the closed fractures can be treated without surgery.

 Splint or cast

 Most of the fractures in children respond very well to casting or splining.
-Displaced fractures are reduced and held in place with the use of plaster cast.
+Displaced fractures are reduced and held in place with the use of a plaster cast.
+Some fractures like torus fractures require just splinting.

 Traction

-Traction is used as a treatment of fractures in children a lot more than adults.
-But because it requires aggressive in-hospital monitoring till bone sufficiently unites, and there are better surgical alternatives available now, the popularity is decreasing.
+Traction is used as a treatment of fractures in children a lot more than in adults.
+However because it requires aggressive in-hospital monitoring till bone sufficiently unites, and there are better surgical alternatives available now, the popularity is decreasing.
+Surgery makes the patient mobile sooner, reduces in-hospital stays and reduces social care burden as well.

 Surgery